mzikkhan/Dorji-On-The-Go/README.md

 I have worked on this project with my teammate Absara Chowdhury.

-This project was completed for my university course CSE215: Objected Oriented Programming
+This project was completed for my university course CSE215: Object Oriented Programming